dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 The config above is setting up URLs/sections in your blog that require the user to be authenticated.

-In order to install HWIOAuth Bundle, which uses a virtual package `php-http/client-implementation`, we need to install several third party libraries.
+In order to install HWIOAuth Bundle, which uses a virtual package `php-http/client-implementation`, we need to install several third-party libraries.
 However, this can be easily done with this command:

 ```bash
 composer require hwi/oauth-bundle php-http/guzzle6-adapter php-http/httplug-bundle